 Communication Trust Resources

-Supports development of speech, language and communication with information, films, activities and other resources to help children and young people communicate to the best of their ability
+Supports development of speech, language and communication by sharing information, films, activities and other resources to help children and young people communicate to the best of their ability

 What is the Communication Trust?

-The Communication Trust is a group of over 50 not-for-profit organisations.
-They support everyone that helps children and young people to communicate.
-They focus on children and young people who find it difficult to communicate as a result of speech, language and communication needs (SLCN).
+A group of over 50 not-for-profit organisations make up the Communication Trust.
+They support everyone who helps children and young people to communicate.
+Their focus is on children and young people who find it difficult to communicate as a result of speech, language and communication needs (SLCN).

-Four films narrated by comedian Kathy Burke, which are full of useful advice about how to encourage your child to talk and interact with you.
-There are four films, divided into age group, for parents who have children up to the age of 3.
+Four films narrated by comedian Kathy Burke, full of useful advice about how to encourage your child to talk and interact with you.
+The films are divided into age group.
+For parents of children up to 3 years old.

-How to help children age 0-5 learn to talk and listen, whether they are on the right track and what to do if you have concerns about your child.
+How to help children age 0-5 learn to talk and listen.
+How to tell if they are on the right track.
+What to do if you have concerns about your child.

 Television programme designed for 2-4 year olds.
 The series explores children's communication skills through the use of Raa Raa's 4 Rs - repetition, rhyme, rhythm and retelling.